Buying guide

 AI summary

-A mortgage break fee is charged for repaying a fixed-rate loan early.
-The cost depends on your loan amount, remaining term, and interest rate differences, applying when you sell, refinance, or make large extra repayments.
+A mortgage break fee is a charge for repaying a fixed-rate loan before the term ends.
+The cost is calculated by your lender and depends on your loan amount, remaining term, and the difference between your rate and current market rates.

 Mortgage break fees - how much will I pay?